Skip to content

 Act Three: Leading Your Prospective Customers in the Decision Stage

-The final phase of your prospective customer’s buyer’s journey is the decision phase.
+The final phase of your prospective customer’s buyer’s journey is the decision or conversion phase.
 Once your potential customer leaves the evaluation and consideration phase, they have already determined the deciding factors that are going to influence their decision.
 The role of your video content in this phase is to help potential buyers realize the value your product or service provides them, and help them justify their purchase by addressing all of those deciding factors.

 These deciding factors can be different for every buyer; however, you can make several key predictions, as most deciding factors come down to: